 - Create an awesome Returns Policy.

-There you have it, the most amazing 101 Ultimate eCommerce Sales Hacks in 2018 to help bring about consistency and growth into your store.
+There you have it, the most amazing 101 Ultimate eCommerce Sales Hacks for Success This Holiday Season to help bring massive profits this Q4.
 It is only through focusing on what works and delegating once it has been systemised do we really start to experience growth.

 If you have any more to add to the list, I'd love to hear them.